QSFT/Doradus/README.md

 The Doradus Spider service is best suited for unstructured/semi-structured data or data that is highly mutable: document stores, message graphs, directories, etc. It uses indexing techniques such as trie trees to support fully-inverted tables.
-Spider offers fine-grained updates, persistent statistical queries, table-level sharding, and other features that benefit full text applications.
+Spider offers fine-grained updates, immediate indexing, table-level sharding, and other features that benefit full text applications.

 #Data Model and Query Language